timhughes/vagrant_ansible_okd4/README.md

-XXXX TODO: besides the ignition files this also create the kubernetes authentication files and thesy shouldnt be uploaded to a web servers.
+XXXX TODO: besides the ignition files this also create the kubernetes authentication files and they shouldn't be uploaded to a web servers.

-Download the install images into `webroot/images/`
+Download the install images into `webroot/images/`:

     (